peterkhe1999/CheatSheet/OSEP/README.md

 End Sub
 ```

-Create an Excel macro that runs when opening an Excel spreadsheet using **Workbook_Open**.
+Create an Excel macro that runs when opening an Excel spreadsheet using `Workbook_Open`.

 ## Phishing PreTexting

 1. With the text created, mark it and navigate to `Insert > Quick Parts > AutoTexts` and `Save Selection to AutoText Gallery`

-2. In the **Create New Building Block** dialog box, enter the name "TheDoc"
+2. In the **Create New Building Block** dialog box, enter the name `TheDoc`

 ```VB
 Sub Document_Open()